kaapana/kaapana/services/applications/edk/docker/edk/files/README.md

 Builds the container image under the path by creating a separate kaniko pod, and pushes the image to the local registry.
 By default it does not put the image inside microk8s runtime.

-You can pull the image from the local registry via the tag `localhost:32000/<image-name>/<kaapana-build-version>`.
-You can see the build version by running `echo $KAAPANA_BUILD_VERSION` in EDK.
+If you want to use an image in the local registry in an operator, you need to change the `{DEFAULT_REGISTRY}` parameter in image tag to `localhost:32000`.
+For example in the PyradiomicsExtractorOperator file you can see it as `image=localhost:32000/pyradiomics-extract-features:{KAAPANA_BUILD_VERSION}`. `DEFAULT_REGISTRY` refers to the registry url from which the platform is deployed.
+You can still keep `{KAAPANA_BUILD_VERSION}` at the end since the image is also built with the same version as your Kaapana instance.

 Arguments: